 The

-UK cinema industry also began to express an interest in the system and
+UK cinema industry also began to express an interest in the system in

 group' - to find ways to provide better access to cinemas,